QuentinRa/blog.quentinra.dev/proj/tests/index.md

     * required?
     * limits on size/...?
   * test for injections
-  * test if some fields are removed/... is it robust?
+  * test removing fields, is it robust?
   * test if your website is **usable**
     * not tiring to use
     * you may check the [HMI course](../hmi/index.md)